MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

     1. **Set the last parameter as the return value (retval)**

         The last parameter will be treated as return value.
-It will be set to the return value when the function completes it's task.
+It will be set to the return value when the function completes its task.

 - `id`